Scuzz: Music

 The channel showed many exclusive music videos for their first time.
 Scuzz often played live concerts including Slipknot, Korn, Devildriver and 36 Crazyfists.
 Scuzz had band 'Take-Overs' where artists presented music video shows, as well as interviews with artists such as Ozzy Osbourne, Deftones, Machine Head and Kiss to smaller bands that are deemed up and coming.

 They showed various interview shows including 'On Record', 'Scuzz Meets', 'The Lowdown' which centered around British rock festival 'Download Festival', and later a series called Access All Areas.
-Scuzz TV presenters included Terry 'Beez' Bezer, Sophie K, Daniel P. Carter, Jon Mahon (Real name, Edwin Smith Jones), and Matt Stocks.
+Scuzz TV presenters included Terry 'Beez' Bezer, Sophie K, Daniel P. Carter, Jon Mahon, and Matt Stocks.

 Scuzz had a presence at the majority of the UK, and some international rock festivals.
 Scuzz's festival partnerships at time of closure included: